jlevy/lft/lft.md

 ### Three Types of Complexity

-Let's mention another word that has a few distinct meanings in engineering: complexity.
+Let’s mention another word that has a few distinct meanings in engineering: complexity.

 An alternate and important way to frame the concept of good engineering is originally due to Fred Brooks: good engineering involves exploring the *essential complexity* of a